How to Use MCP with Qlerify Plugins

 Your AI assistant can now connect to Qlerify to read and create workflows and domain models.

-Set up Plugins
+Set up plugins

 The official bundle lives at github.com/Qlerify/qlerify-plugins.
 It includes skills that teach the assistant how to use the MCP tools effectively: what order to run steps in, how to name things, and how to go from an idea to a modeled workflow.